-While she practices primarily in criminal, family, and child protection law, Tamzin is passionate about ensuring the protection and recognition of the rights of young people in the Law and legal system.
+While Tamzin primarily practiced in criminal, family, and child protection law, she is passionate about ensuring the protection and recognition of the rights of young people in the Law and legal system.

 Tamzin has worked in a number of remote communities in the Northern Territory, and is committed to the principal that quality education and care should be available to all children.

 In addition to her legal qualifications, Tamzin holds a Bachelor of international business and completed the Australian Institute of Company Directors course.